 If you want to determine when you should visit Disneyland, keep reading…

 To Visit Disneyland…Or Wait?

-Even before you dig into those planning posts to which we’ve linked above, the threshold question for you might be whether you should plan to visit this holiday season, in Summer 2019 when Star Wars: Galaxy’s Edge opens, or wait until 2020 when the crowds from Star Wars land “die down.”
+Even before you dig into those planning posts to which we’ve linked above, the threshold question for you might be whether you should plan to visit this spring, in Summer 2019 when Star Wars: Galaxy’s Edge opens, or wait until 2020 when the crowds from Star Wars land “die down.”

 These discounts should help lure some guests who are on the fence to Disneyland early in 2019, but many others will wait.
 If your priority is avoiding crowds, we’d highly recommend visiting in before start of Summer 2019 (while also avoiding popular holidays and school breaks).
 We’d highly recommend consulting our FREE Disneyland Crowd Calendars post to choose the very best travel dates.